Jomiri/pyfiberamp/README.rst

     :width: 769px
     :height: 543px

 For more usage examples, please see the Jupyter notebooks in the examples folder.
-Many more examples will be added in the future.
+More examples will be added in the future.

 Fiber data
 ==========
-PyFiberAmp comes with spectroscopic data (absorption and emission cross sections) for Yb-doped germanosilicate fibers [3]_ and supports importing spectra for other dopants/glass-compositions.
+PyFiberAmp comes with spectroscopic data (effective absorption and emission cross sections) for Yb-doped germanosilicate fibers [3]_ and supports importing spectra for other dopants/glass-compositions.

 Theory basics
 ==============
 For a quick view on the theory, see the `pyfiberamp theory.pdf
 <https://github.com/Jomiri/pyfiberamp/blob/master/pyfiberamp%20theory.pdf>`_ file.
-A more complete description can be found in the
+Theory on the time-dynamic
-references.
+simulations is not yet included.
+A more complete description can be found in the references.

 License
 ========